 Some patients see gobs of mucous in the stool and become concerned.
 Mucous is a normal secretion of the bowel, although most of the time it cannot be seen.
 IBS patients sometimes produce large amounts of mucous, but this is not abnormal nor a problem.

 Although the symptoms of IBS may be severe, the disorder itself is not a serious one.
 There is no actual disease present in the colon.
 In fact, an operation performed on the abdomen would reveal a perfectly normal appearing bowel.

 Rather, it is a problem of abnormal function.
 The condition usually begins in young people, often below 40.
 It is not uncommon in the teens.
-The symptoms may wax and wane, being particularly severe at some times and absent at others.
+The symptoms may wax and wane, be particularly severe at some times and absent at others.
 Over the years, the symptoms tend to become less intense.

 IBS is very common and is present in perhaps half the patients that see a specialist in gastroenterology.
 It tends to run in families.
 The disorder does not lead to cancer.
 Prolonged contractions of the colon, however, may lead to diverticulosis, a disorder in which balloon-like pockets push out from the bowel wall because of excessive, prolonged contractions.

 While our knowledge is still incomplete about the function and malfunction of the large bowel, some facts are well-known.
 Certain foods, such as coffee, alcohol, spices, some raw fruits and vegetables, and, in some people, even milk can cause the gut to malfunction.
 In these instances, avoidance of these foods is the simplest treatment.

 The colon contains a very large number of bacteria types.
 This is normal and healthy.
 Very surprisingly, in 2007 it was found that IBS patients had a significantly different makeup of bacteria within the colon.
 It is likely that a key part of IBS treatment is changing this bacterial makeup by the use of prebiotics.